What are the 10 cheapest things to buy in Bangkok, Thailand?

 Check out one of Bangkok’s many flower markets for amazing prices, and, if you want to ship them abroad, most sellers will be able to do this for you or point you in the direction of someone who can.
-When roses can be bought for as little as 50 cents a bouquet and orchids for $1, you don’t want to miss them.
+When roses can be bought for as little as 50 cents a bouquet and orchids for $2, you don’t want to miss them.
 Really.

-Tailor Made Clothes – Another incredibly cheap thing to buy in Bangkok is tailor made clothing.
+Tailor Made Clothes – Another cheap thing to buy in Bangkok is tailor made clothing.
 Tailor shops are everywhere and not only can they make you a typical suit, skirt, dress, or shirt, they can also copy your favorite designer if you’re so inclined.

 CDs and DVDs – Of course, Thailand has thousands of places where you can buy bootleg DVDs and CDs and many people who visit or live in Thailand buy them.
 However, you can also get legitimate CDs and DVDs at much cheaper prices than in the US.

 Same goes for CDs.
 A lot of CDs are released in Thailand but at prices a Thai can afford so, if you’re looking for your favorite musician, check out one of the legitimate CD shops in any of the malls in Bangkok and you should get a good price.

-Try some street food from a street stall for less than 10 cents a serving (the sausages on sticks are particularly delicious), go to a Japanese restaurant and get an enormous bento box with sushi, salmon and shrimp for less than $8 (Fuji is my favorite), or try a Thai noodle shop for a big bowl of noodles and beef or pork in a yummy soup.
+Try some street food from a street stall for less than 10 cents a serving (the sausages on sticks are particularly delicious), go to a Japanese restaurant and get an enormous bento box with sushi, salmon and shrimp for less than $9 (Fuji is my favorite), or try a Thai noodle shop for a big bowl of noodles and beef or pork in a yummy soup.
 Price per bowl?
 Less than 50 cents.

-That will get you half a pineapple, a couple of mango or papaya, or two dragon fruit – all cut into bite sized pieces, put in a plastic bag and served with a long cocktail stick so you can eat them as you walk.
+That will get you half a pineapple, a couple of chopped up mango or papaya, or two dragon fruit – all cut into bite sized pieces, put in a plastic bag and served with a long cocktail stick so you can eat them as you walk.

 Coffee-based Drinks – I’m glad I live in Bangkok because I love coffee-based drinks yet don’t want to spend the $3.50-plus at Starbucks.
-At thousands of street stalls in Bangkok you can buy an iced latte, a flavored coffee, or an Americano for less than 75 cents.
+At thousands of street stalls in Bangkok you can buy an iced latte, a flavored coffee, or an Americano for less than 90 cents.
 They’re delicious too!

 Plus, if you want the full sit-down experience of a lovely coffee shop, avoid Starbucks and try one of the local independent Thai coffee shops.
-Just as delicious as Starbucks but with coffee-based drinks for less than $1.50 a cup.
+Just as delicious as Starbucks but with coffee-based drinks for less than $2 a cup.

 Bags and Shoes – I love bags and shoes so living in Bangkok, Thailand, is like heaven for me.
-A cute fashionable bag can be bought for as little as $4-$6 on any market stall in Bangkok and shoes (sandals, flip flops, full shoes etc) start as cheap as $3.
+A cute fashionable bag can be bought for as little as $4-$6 on any market stall in Bangkok and shoes (sandals, flip flops, full shoes etc) start as cheap as $4.

 Market stalls will also have tons of styles in lots of sizes, although if you’re larger than an average American size, you may find it difficult to buy here.
 Great places to shop for cheap bags and shoes are street markets, Chatuchak Weekend Market, or MBK mall.

 Household Accessories – If you love household or home accessories that are cheap but gorgeous, then Bangkok is the place for you.
-Incredibly beautiful pillows, vases, hand made paper lights, lamps, ornaments and much much more can be bought for as little as $2.
+Incredibly beautiful pillows, vases, hand made paper lights, lamps, ornaments and much much more can be bought for as little as $3.25.

-I recently bought a pair of hand painted pillow covers – one-of-a-kind and only $7 for the pair.
-Vases are hand carved and less than $5, and some of the prettiest fairy lights made out of handmade flowers are less than $4 for a string.
+I recently bought a pair of hand painted pillow covers – one-of-a-kind and only $8 for the pair.
+Vases are hand carved and less than $5, and some of the prettiest fairy lights made out of handmade flowers are less than $5 for a string.

-Benjarong (Bencharong) the five-color porcelain, is intricately styled and very brightly colored, with old Benjarong highly prized by collectors.
-New Benjarong still sells in many places for only $5 a piece, but oh, it’s so lovely.
+Benjarong (Bencharong) the five-color porcelain, is intricately styled and brightly colored, with old Benjarong highly prized by collectors.
+New Benjarong still sells in many places for only $6 a piece, but oh, it’s so lovely.

 Also check out Thai Royal Porcelain shops – their porcelain styles are quite modern but they really do sell beautiful pottery.